 The father and son collect their collections from all over the world.
 Uniquely, they also claim to have elf creature genital specimens placed in jars.
 But because elves are supernatural beings, of course you cannot see them with the eyes of ordinary people.

-8. Cancun Underwater Museum – Mexico
+8. MUSA Underwater Museum – Mexico.

 Located in Cancun, Mexico, the Cancún Underwater Museum is a museum devoted to conservation art.
 Built in 2009, the Museum has more than 500 human-sized statues placed under the sea.